-We found reduced tNAA in newly emerging lesions regardless of iron accumulation, confirming results by Kirov et al.[44] in persistent lesions, although their study incorporated only three lesions and did not differentiate between iron accumulation types.
-Looking into our one-year follow-up scans, tNAA showed a re-elevation in non-iron lesions, while it remained reduced in iron-containing lesions, similar to the results of Kirov et al.[44] for resolving lesions, although their study was performed using a much lower spatial and spectral resolution.
+We found reduced tNAA in newly emerging lesions regardless of iron accumulation, confirming results by Kirov et al. (Kirov et al., 2017) in persistent lesions, although their study incorporated only three lesions and did not differentiate between iron accumulation types.
+Looking into our one-year follow-up scans, tNAA showed a partial re-elevation in non-iron lesions, while it remained reduced in iron-containing lesions, similar to the results of Kirov et al. (Kirov et al., 2017) for resolving lesions, although their study was performed at 3T using a much lower spatial resolution, while having substantially longer measurement times and only including 10 patients.
 Our results, therefore, reconfirm the higher damage in iron-containing lesions and their reduced remyelination, although for this analysis-due to the low number of newly emerging lesions-no difference between iron accumulation types was found.
 Furthermore, the longitudinal assessment of mlns in our study suggests that mlns might have a larger influence on earlier lesion development in iron-containing lesions compared to non-iron lesions, potentially reflecting a higher accumulation of reactive astroglia.
-Even though not many newly emerging lesions were found due to the patient population having a stable disease course, almost half the lesions did show iron accumulation from the beginning, which might be the determining factor in disease progression[15], [43], [45]-[48].
+Even though not many newly emerging lesions were found due to the patient population having a stable disease course, almost half the lesions did show iron accumulation from the beginning, which might be the determining factor in disease progression(Absinta et al., 2016; Treaba et al., 2021; Altokhis et al., 2022; Harrison et al., 2016; Maggi et al., 2021; Marcille et al., 2022).

 In addition to the already mentioned limited sample size of "area" and newly emerging lesions, our study has some further limitations.
-As our MRSI sequence was limited to a single 8-mm thick slice above the corpus callosum and bias due to partial volume effects had to be avoided, the number of included lesions was limited.
-To overcome the limitation of a single-slice acquisition, a 3D-MRSI version of this sequence, covering the majority of the brain, has recently been introduced and has provided promising results in brain tumors[6], [49].
-In addition, we did not determine concentration estimates, as we could not avert changes in the T1 relaxation times due to MS pathology[50] and an additional water scan would have doubled our scan time for each slice.
+As our MRSI sequence was limited to a single 8-mm thick slice above the corpus callosum and bias due to partial volume effects had to be avoided. the number of included lesions was limited.
+To overcome the limitation of a single-slice acquisition, a 3D-MRSI version of this sequence, covering the majority of the brain, has recently been introduced and has provided promising results in brain tumors (Hangel et al., 2022; Hingerl et al., 2020).
+In addition, we did not determine concentration estimates (Kreis et al., 2021; Maudsley et al., 2021), as we could not avert changes in the T1 relaxation times due to MS pathology(Brief et al., 2010) and an additional water scan would have doubled our scan time for each slice(Kreis et al., 2021; Maudsley et al., 2021).
+Moreover, it must be taken into account that in vivo characterization of the inflammatory activation stage during lesion development is still limited.
+The dynamics of lesion development progresses from a highly active to a chronic active to an inactive, remyelinating stage.
+The highly active lesions can be readily visualized with contrast agent(Gonzalez-Scarano et al., 1987; Absinta et al., 2013), whereas a subtype of chronic active lesions are characterized by iron rims(Absinta et al., 2016; Dal-Bianco et al., 2017, 2021; Weber et al., 2022), but distinct identification of inactive and remyelinating lesions is still lacking.
+Here, long-term observations of newly emerging lesions (ideally with a shorter interval of i.e. 6 months) may be able to provide promising molecular insight.
+Thus, spectroscopy might provide an important contribution to the characterization of the lesion type based on the molecular changes in and around the lesion.